AnjaliJha-23/AnjaliJha-23/README.md

   - Open Source
   - AI-powered Product

-  🏆 Highlights

-✨ Participated in my first hackathons in 2026
-✨ Exploring AWS AI concepts through hands-on learning with PartyRock ✨ Learning development publicly and documenting the journey ✨ Building consistency one project at a time
+🏆 Highlights<br><br>✨ Participated in my first hackathons in 2026<br>✨ Exploring AWS AI concepts through hands-on learning with PartyRock<br>✨ Learning development publicly and documenting the journey<br>✨ Building consistency one project at a time

 ## 🌐 Socials: